MSPCA-Angell Headquarters

 Meet the Advocacy Team

 The MSPCA’s legislative and public policy work is essential to bringing about long-term change for all animals.
-We work locally, on the state level, and nationally to improve animal protection laws and regulations.
-This work is sustained through our volunteer Animal Action Team members, who take action by write letters, make phone calls, attend lobby days at the Massachusetts State House, and meet with legislators to help improve the lives of animals.
+We work locally, on the state level, and federally to improve animal protection laws and regulations.
+This work is supported by our volunteer Animal Action Team members, who write letters, make phone calls, attend lobby days at the Massachusetts State House, and meet with legislators to help improve the lives of animals.

-We work on a wide range of issues, impacting wild and domestic animals, and using our expertise and experience to design and execute strategies to create the best outcomes for animals through education, policies, laws, the legal system, and by building and participating in coalitions.
+We work on a range of issues, fighting for both wild and domestic animals, using our expertise and experience to achieve the best outcomes for animals through education, policies, laws, the legal system, and building coalitions.

 Kara Holmquist